 How Much Under List Price Can You Offer for Short Sales?

 The biggest question in a short sale is the price.
 How realistic is that list price?
 For starters, if the seller does not qualify to do a short sale, the list price is not relevant.
 That's because sellers who do not qualify for a short sale may find their short sale gets rejected.
-In those instances, the bank won't approve the short sale even if you were willing to pay over market value.
+In those instances, the bank won't approve the short sale even if the buyer is willing to pay above market value.

 If the list price is too low, the bank will reject the short sale.
 Moreover, a low list price could be a strategy used by the listing agent and seller to entice multiple offers on the short sale.

-In short, the list price of a short sale could mean very little, if nothing at all.
+In short, the list price of a short sale could mean nothing at all.

 How to Figure Out an Offer Price for a Short Sale

-You will need to think like a BPO agent.
+You will need to think like a Broker Price Opinion (BPO) agent.
 Except for a few types of short sales, banks generally do not pay for an appraisal.
-It's like cutting off your nose to spite your face, but the banks want to save a little money.
-They also don't give enough credence to the knowledge and experience real estate appraisers possess.
-They tend to think that any warm body can appraise a home, and that assumption would be wrong.
+They also put little credence in the experience of real estate appraisers.

-We wouldn't have this problem if banks trusted short sale listing agents but they do not, and with good reason.
+Nor do banks trust short sale listing agents, and with good reason.
 The short sale listing agent represents the seller, not the bank.
-The short sale listing agent also wants to quickly sell that home.
+The short sale listing agent also wants to sell that home quickly.
 The price the short sale agent deems is market value might be right on the nose or it could be deceivingly low.

 So, the short sale bank will hire a BPO agent and pay that agent less than $100 to produce a BPO.
 That agent might be a local agent or the agent might live out of the area.
-It's the luck of the draw.
-But many BPO agents will look at the sold comparable sales within a half-mile radius of the subject property.
-They will compare similar square footage and ages.
+But many BPO agents will look at the comparable sales within a half-mile radius of the subject property.
+They will compare homes of similar age and square footage.
 You can do the same thing.

 The Different Types of Offer Prices for a Short Sale